 Although most young athletes take prescription medications as directed, studies show that approximately 20% of young people ages 12 to 17 have used prescription drugs for nonmedical purposes.

-More than 70% of people who abuse prescription painkillers get them through friends or relatives.
+More than half of people who abuse prescription painkillers get them through friends or relatives.
 Find out what parents should know, including how to identify signs of addiction and what to do if they think their child is abusing prescription painkillers.

 Prescription painkillers are a health and safety issue in the workplace.
 They have the potential to cause impairment, which increases the risk of workplace error and injury.
 Find information and resources for employers to share with their employees about the dangers of prescription painkiller abuse in the workplace.